 Individualized course of study for students with verifiable disabilities.
 Designed to acquaint students with basic assistive technology and techniques that may improve their ability to succeed in mainstream college-level courses and vocational programs.
+May be repeated for a maximum of 4 units.
 Credit/No Credit only.
-Non-associate degree
+Non-associate degree applicable.